Skate punk

 Skate punk (also known as skatecore and skate rock) is a skater subculture and punk rock subgenre that developed in the 1980s.
 Originally a form of hardcore punk that had been closely associated with skate culture, skate punk evolved into a more melodic genre of punk rock in the 1990s similar to pop punk.
 Since then, it has predominately featured fast tempos, lead guitar playing (including guitar riffs and guitar solos), fast drumming, and singing (sometimes including vocal harmonies).
 Occasionally, skate punk also combines the fast tempos of hardcore punk and melodic hardcore with the catchy hooks of pop-punk.

 1970s and early 1980s punk rock bands like Buzzcocks, Descendents, Adolescents, Black Flag, and Circle Jerks paved the way for skate punk.
-Skate punk was pioneered in the 1980s by bands such as the Big Boys, Suicidal Tendencies, JFA, The Skoundrelz, T.S.O.L., Drunk Injuns and Love Canal.
+Skate punk was pioneered in the 1980s by bands such as the Big Boys, Suicidal Tendencies, JFA, T.S.O.L., Drunk Injuns, SNFU, and Love Canal.
 Many early skate punk bands are part of the hardcore punk movement nardcore, which emerged in Oxnard, California.
 Skate punk band Bad Religion started the more melodic style of skate punk in 1988 with the band's influential album Suffer.
-This melodic style of skate punk continued in the 1990s with several skate punk bands emerging at the time.
-In the 1990s, skate punk changed into a more melodic punk rock genre with bands like NOFX, Lagwagon, Pennywise, Face to Face, and No Use for a Name.
+This melodic style of skate punk continued in the 1990s with bands like NOFX, Lagwagon, Pennywise, Face to Face, and No Use for a Name.

 Skate punk broke into the mainstream during the 1990s with bands such as the Offspring and Blink-182.
 Other bands, like NOFX, Pennywise, Face to Face, MxPx and Bad Religion, achieved underground to moderate success.
-Many skate punk bands' songs were featured in Tony Hawk's video games, a video game series that sold millions.
+Many skate punk bands' songs were featured in Tony Hawk's video games, a series that sold millions.
 Punk's popularity continued in the early 2000s with many bands continuing to make albums that received a lot of attention.
 During the 2010s, later skate punk bands such as Trash Boat, Cerebral Ballzy, and Trash Talk, achieved underground success through the influence of previous skate punk bands.